Ernanm280/azure-network-protocols/README.md

 Throughout this tutorial we focus on monitoring and analyzing network traffic between Azure Virtual Machines using Wireshark.
 It also includes working with Azure Network Security Groups (NSG) to manage and control network traffic.
 Various protocals such as ICMP, SSH, DHCP, DNS, and RDP are observed within Wireshark to understand how communication happens between systems or Virtual Machines.
 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure (Virtual Machines/Compute services)
 - Remote Desktop
 - Various Command-Line Tools
-- Various Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
+- Different Network Protocols (SSH, RDH, DNS, HTTP/S, ICMP)
 - Wireshark (Protocol Analyzer)

 <h2>Operating Systems Used </h2>